akanadocs/docs-test/ag/bindings/jms_connection_over_http.md

 #### Add Access Point

-1. Add a new Access Point for your virtual Service:
+1. Add a new Access Point for your virtual service:

 	![JMS/HTTP](images/jms_http_11.jpg "Add Access Point")

-2. Choose the Network Director which has been configured for JMS (see above).
+2. Choose the Network Director instance which has been configured for JMS (see above).

 	![JMS/HTTP](images/jms_http_12.jpg "Select Container")